 The pre-production version of the Tata Tiago Electric made its debut at the Delhi Auto Expo earlier this year, featuring a liquid-cooled 85KW motor which will give the car a top speed of 135kmph.
 The upcoming electric car will do 0-100kmph in under 11 seconds and will offer a range of over 100km on a single charge.

-While previously, the Tata Tiago Electric was scheduled to launch sometime in 2020, the company seems to have changed its mind and the car is expected to hit Indian roads later this year.
-In terms of pricing, the Tata Tiago Electric could be priced anywhere between Rs.
-8-10 lakh, which will make a strong competitor to Mahindra’s eVerito sedan.
+While previously, the Tata Tiago Electric was scheduled to launch sometime in 2020, the company seems to have changed its mind and the car is expected to be launched in March 2019.
+In terms of pricing, the Tata Tiago Electric is expected to be priced around Rs.
+6 lakh.

-Mahindra debuted the electric variant of its compact SUV, the KUV100, at the 2018 Auto Expo earlier this year.
+Mahindra debuted the electric variant of its compact SUV, the KUV100, at the 2018 Auto Expo last year.
 The Mahindra eKUV is powered by a 30KW motor, the same motor which powers Mahindra’s eVerito sedan, and is expected to have a range of 140km.
+Pawan Goenka, the managing director of Mahindra & Mahindra has confirmed that the all-electric version of its entry-level offering, the KUV100, will go on sale in mid-2019.

 While there aren’t many all-electric options in the country to choose from, if you’re looking to buy a ‘greener’ car then you can go for one from the vast selection of hybrid cars available in the market today.
 Here’s a list of all the hybrid vehicles available in the country right now: